10 Reasons Most Retirement Plans Are Overly Conservative

 1).
 Advisors/People Anchor to Rules of Thumb

-Rules of thumb, such as the “4% rule” that stemmed from William Bengen’s 1994 research study “Determining Withdrawal Rates Using Historical Data,” have to make too many simplifying assumptions to make the research work.
-These simplifying assumptions make the research less meaningful to any one individual.
 The three biggest simplifying assumptions made in Bengen’s study were 1). a 50% stock and 50% bond asset allocation, 2). using only the S&P 500 to represent stocks and intermediate-term U.S. government bonds to represent bonds, and 3). the same amount of income had to be inflation-adjusted and taken from the portfolio for 30 years regardless of how markets performed (i.e., no changes could be made).

-Morningstar’s own research finds that retirees can take a higher starting withdrawal rate and higher lifetime withdrawals by being willing to adjust some of these assumed variables, such as forgoing complete inflation adjustments or implementing some flexible withdrawal systems.
 Morningstar’s research finds retirees who employ variable withdrawal systems based on portfolio performance--taking less in down markets and more in good ones--can significantly enlarge their starting and lifetime withdrawals and would support a nearly 5% starting withdrawal rate.
 See our Insight entitled “Dynamic Withdrawal Rules – A Significant Opportunity for Retirement Plan Optimization” for more.

 Too many retirees and financial advisors anchor to these rules of thumb because they seem scientific and easy to understand.
-Unfortunately, all they do is rob a retiree of higher potential quality of life while living only to leave money on the table upon passing beyond what was planned.
+Unfortunately, all they do is rob a retiree of higher potential quality of life while living, only to leave money on the table upon passing beyond what was planned.

 2).
 Limitations of Monte Carlo Simulation Analysis

-Monte Carlo simulation analysis is the tool most financial planning software systems utilize to calculate the probabilities of success for a given retirement plan.
-While Monte Carlo simulation analysis is an incredibly powerful and useful tool, it is not without flaw.
-Monte Carlo simulations are used to model the probability of different outcomes in a process that cannot easily be predicted due to the intervention of random variables.
 The basis of a Monte Carlo simulation is that the probability of varying outcomes cannot be determined because of random variable interference.
 Therefore, a Monte Carlo simulation focuses on constantly repeating random samples to achieve certain results.
 A Monte Carlo simulation takes the variable that has uncertainty and assigns it a random value.
 The model is then run, and a result is provided.
 This process is repeated again and again while assigning the variable in question with many different values.
 Once the simulation is complete, the results are averaged together to provide statistical estimates.

-The disconnect is that investment markets are not entirely random.
-If the S&P 500 declined 37% as it did in 2008 following the great recession, there is not an equal chance of the market suffering a 22% decline the following year like what was experienced at the end of the Internet bubble bursting at the end of 2002.
+The disconnect is that while markets are not predictable, they are also not completely random either.
+If the S&P 500 declined 37%, as it did in 2008 following the great recession, there is not an equal chance of the market suffering a 22% decline the following year like what was experienced at the end of the Internet bubble bursting at the end of 2002.
 Yet, this is precisely the type of random scenario that Monte Carlo analysis can pick up as one of its simulated observations.
-While markets are not predictable, they are also not completely random either.
-Markets that are down are typically followed by a period of positive performance and vice-versa.
-This leads Monte Carlo simulation analysis to capture some extreme positive and extreme negative simulated observations that are highly unlikely to occur.
-In retirement planning, we only care about those downside scenarios.
-By testing a retirement plan based on the bottom 10% of the worst-case scenarios, Monte Carlo analysis likely overestimates the downside possibilities.

 3).
-Planning for 90th Percentlie Success Rates
+Planning for 90th Percentile Success Rates

-Most retirement plans are modeled based on a 90th percentile success rate because many misinterpret just what this means.
+Unfortunately, when it comes to retirement planning, many misinterpret what the 90th percentile means.
 Most interpret this as meaning you have a 10% chance of failing in retirement, which would be very hard to stomach indeed.
 If this were true, then I would not want to be more aggressive either.
-But it is not.
-Having a 90th percentile success rate means there is a 10% probability that an adjustment will need to be made somewhere along the way during a 30-year retirement to avoid failure based on the underlying assumptions and modeling.
-Planning for a 90th percentile success rate may be too conservative for someone with a long retirement time horizon and the ability to be a little flexible if needed.
+But because we know that adjustments can be made, especially with proper planning, then planning for a 90th percentile success rate may be too conservative for someone with a long retirement time horizon and the ability to be a little flexible if needed.

 4).
 Probabilities of Success Fail to Capture the Magnitude of Potential Failure

-Somewhat connected to #3 above, what exactly does “failure” mean?
-Planning based on probabilities of success and failure rates neglects to quantify what failure means.
+Somewhat connected to #3 above, what exactly does “failure” mean in these retirement planning tools?
 Monte Carlo probability-based modeling and measurement makes no differentiation between failing by $1 million or $1.00 or running out of money with ten years to go or one month to go.
-Looking at “failure” as an absolute term rather than a relative term leads many to be more conservative than they might be otherwise.

 5).
 Modeling Ignores That Retirees Can Make Changes

-Fortunately, most retirees are not forced to take an unchanging amount of income that must be adjusted for inflation every year from the portfolio for 30 years regardless of how markets perform, as the simplifying assumptions made in most research would suggest.
-Being able to forgo an inflation adjustment or reduce spending during adverse investment market conditions can substantially improve one’s range of outcomes.
-See our Insight entitled “Dynamic Withdrawal Rules – Higher Withdrawals With Less Risk” for more.
+Fortunately, most retirees are not forced to take an unchanging amount of income that must be adjusted for inflation every year from the portfolio for 30 plus years regardless of how markets perform, as the simplifying assumptions made in most research would suggest.

 6).
 Modeling Limitations

-While, thankfully, there are at least a couple of financial planning software systems that can model flexible spending or dynamic withdrawal rules, there is no system that I am aware of that can even come close to modeling the effect of going to savings or other reserve assets, such as a home equity line of credit, to fund retirement expenditures when markets are down substantially for an extended time.
-Sequence-of-returns risk is the greatest risk a retiree faces, and the ability to manage this risk has tremendous implications on the initial withdrawal rate and portfolio’s longevity.
-This is why most good financial advisors recommend some level of cash savings or reserve source of asset that is not correlated with investment markets.
+While, thankfully, there are at least a couple of financial planning software systems that can model flexible spending or dynamic withdrawal rules, there is no system that can even come close to modeling the effect of going to savings or other reserve assets, such as a home equity line of credit, to fund retirement expenditures when markets are down substantially for an extended time.

 Another limitation of financial planning software systems is their inability to model the benefits of tax efficient withdrawal order sequencing, asset location, tax loss harvesting, and gain harvesting if these tax management strategies are followed.
 In their well-known Advisor’s Alpha research, Vanguard estimates that up to 1.85% of annual return equivalent value can be created using these tax management strategies.
 Even if only half of this value were realized, it would amount to a significant difference in a retirement plan if it could be modeled.
+As retirement planning specialists, these are all considerations we keep in mind when helping clients achieve their financial goals.

 7).
 Conservative Longevity Assumptions

-Don’t forget about the conservative longevity assumption most retirement plans make also.
 Thrive Retirement Specialists’ retirement planning uses U.S. Social Security Cohort Life Tables for longevity analysis.
 The cohort life table is based on age-specific probabilities of death, which are calculated using observed deaths (mortality) data from the cohort.
-Based on this data, we use 98 years old for the vast majority of our clients.
-Based on the data, there is a 10% probability of one spouse being alive at 98.
-Please note, the longevity assumption is a critical driver in retirement planning, and outcomes can be very sensitive to changes in this assumption.
+We, like many advisors, target an assumption level that leaves us with a 10% probability of one spouse being alive.

 8).
 Consumption Tends to Decline in Real Terms

-After considering the effects of inflation, most retirees will spend less as they further progress into retirement.
 J.P.
 Morgan did a study using the Bureau of Labor Statistics Consumer Expenditures Surveys and found that household spending tends to peak at the age of 45, after which spending declines in all categories but health care and charitable contributions and gifts.
 They found that housing remained the largest expense, even at older ages.
-SmartAsset performed a similar study using the same source data and found that spending only increased in 3 of 14 spending categories: Healthcare, cash contributions, and reading.
-Further, overall spending declined.

 9).
 Modeling Ignores Reserve Assets